-DEPARTMENT SPECIFIC ACTIONS: Were developed in a joint meeting with SSC in October, 2021.
-See above.
+DEPARTMENT SPECIFIC ACTIONS: Were revised in May, 2022.

 Complete a copy of the following table for each of the school's goals.
 Duplicate the table as needed.

 LEA/LCAP Goal

 English Learners will become proficient in English while engaging in a rigorous, culturally and linguistically responsive standards-aligned core curriculum.